iroumec/Zylva/README.md

 # What's next?

-After the 1.0 version, which will bring optimization and improvements in the performance, my plan is:
+- Undo/Redo.

-- Derivation!
+- Normalization.
-- Improving the code's efficiency at the same time I acquire more knowledge about Java and algorithms.
 - Adding more personalization tools.
+- Expanding the app to more types of diagrams.
+- Optimization and improvements in the performance.
+- Adding the possibility of using a command-line interface.
 - Adding the possibility to have various *tabs* open at the same time.
-- Adding performance configurations for old computers.
-- Adding the possibility of using a command-line interface.
-- More languages!
-- Expanding the app to more types of diagrams!

 # About the author.